-Airborne data acquisitions were planned to follow a 15-day repeat period between December and mid-February, corresponding to the repeat-pass time of the second phase of the proposed CoReH2O mission.
-Between February 22 and March 9, a three-day repeat period was planned, corresponding to the repeat pass time during the first phase of CoReH2O.
-A total of ten flights were flown at Sodankylä; as well as two flights over Saariselkä.
-Figure 3 shows example images of Ku-band VV backscatter collected over the Sodankylä and Saariselkä sites), exemplifying the variability of backscattering with land cover, snow conditions, and topography.
-For example in Sodankylä, relatively low backscatter (-10 to -12 dB) is observed over wetlands, while forested areas exhibit backscattering between -8 and -6 dB.
+Airborne data acquisitions were planned to follow a 15 d repeat period between December and mid-February corresponding to the repeat-pass time of the second phase of the proposed CoReH2O mission.
+Between 22 February and 9 March, a 3 d repeat period was planned corresponding to the repeat-pass time during the first phase of CoReH2O.
+A total of 10 flights were flown at Sodankylä and two flights over Saariselkä.
+Figure 3 shows example images of Ku band VV backscatter collected over the Sodankylä and Saariselkä sites) exemplifying the variability of backscattering with land cover, snow conditions and topography.
+For example, in So-